y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

-- <time>May 20, 2023-May 23, 2023</time> Nearly done with a lot of smaller projects for this.
+- <time>May 20, 2023-May 23, 2023</time> Nearly (or fully?) done with a lot of smaller projects for this.

 - <time>May 19, 2023</time> Got a lot of work done for both projects.
 Really happy!